Great Black Swamp: Forced Indigenous removals and assimilation

-Draining the swamp

-First stages of settlement and development

-A geographic rendition of the Great Black Swamp's extent from Allen County, Indiana to Ottawa County, Ohio.
-This rendition follows historian Martin Kaatz's 1953 interpretation of the swamp's borders.

-Following the forced removals of the Indigenous populations, white American settlement accompanied the Great Black Swamp's drainage.
-While dry uplands were settled early, the swamp's muddy terrain delayed its development for decades.
-Its impassibility factored into conflicts.
-The Black Swamp Mutiny of 1813 occurred when American soldiers got lost in the swamp en route to the Battle of the Thames.
-During the 1835–36 Toledo War, militias could not engage in the wetlands.
-Even with a corduroy road, travel could take weeks; wheeled transport was often impossible most of the year.
+Land surveys

+A PLSS index survey map of northwest Ohio, created after 1817.
+It shows the land purchased through the Treaty of Fort Meigs, leaving only a few Indigenous reservations.
+Land was sectioned into townships.
+Individual parcels were sold to settlers.

-The General Land Office (GLO), established in 1812, managed the Public Land Survey System's surveying and platting, established by the Land Ordinance of 1785.
-To sell the Ohio Lands, the GLO required surveyors to record detailed landscape observations.
-GLO surveys from 1816 to 1856 documented the location of wetlands and streams, assessed the agricultural potential of soils, noted the quantity and quality of timber (including tree species and diameter), and recorded features like burned areas, beaver floodings, and Native American or early-settler cultural sites.
+Following the Land Ordinance of 1785, the General Land Office (GLO), established in 1812, managed the Public Land Survey System's surveying and platting.
+To sell the Ohio Lands, GLO surveyors recorded detailed landscape observations.
+From 1816 to 1856, they assessed the agricultural potential of soils, noted the quantity and quality of timber (including tree species and diameter), and recorded locations of wetlands and streams, burned areas, beaver floodings, and Indigenous or early-settler cultural sites.

-An illustration of the Great Black Swamp's environments, based on GIS presettlement vegetation maps of Indiana, Ohio, and Michigan.
-The GIS maps are created from 19th-century land surveys, which recorded in detail the vegetation in wetlands, forests, prairies, and savannas.

-Survey records created to sell land to 19th-century settlers are now being used today to create Geographic Information System (GIS) presettlement vegetation maps for Ohio.
-Researchers can use these maps to identify environments that existed over 200 years ago.
-Michigan State University’s maps record in great detail the swamp's extent in Michigan.
-Other maps record the swamp's extent in Indiana.

-Modern GIS maps follow the work of people like Dr. Paul Sears, Dr. Edgar Nelson Transeau, and Dr. Robert B. Gordon, who created the first presettlement vegetation map in 1966.
-In 2025, the Ohio Department of Natural Resources (Ohio DNR) began building a more detailed Ohio presettlement vegetation map than previous versions.
+Survey records were vulnerable to losses or fires in the 19th century.
+Surviving records, once used to sell land to 19th-century settlers, now help researchers identify environments that existed over 200 years ago.
+GIS presettlement vegetation maps, based on survey records, show the Black Swamp's full extent across Indiana, Ohio, and Michigan.
+They follow the work of Dr. Paul Sears, Dr. Edgar Nelson Transeau, and Dr. Robert B. Gordon, who created the first presettlement vegetation map in 1966.
+In 2025, the Ohio Department of Natural Resources (Ohio DNR) began building a new, more detailed Ohio presettlement vegetation map.

+A Lidar-based DEM rendition of the Great Black Swamp region's outline, based on presettlement vegetation maps.
+It depicts the 3.3 million acres estimated by the Ohio DNR (1988), excluding environments outside the till plains and Fort Wayne Moraine, and Monroe County's shoreline wetlands.
+Precipitation expanded wetland borders into dry forests and prairies.

-GIS presettlement vegetation maps show the Great Black Swamp was not uniform, but a composition of varied wetland fragments shaped by elevation and terrain.
-The outline was defined by three large continuous wetland fragments:
+GIS presettlement vegetation maps show the Black Swamp was not uniform, but a composition of varied wetland fragments shaped by elevation and terrain.
+Its outline was defined by three large continuous wetland fragments: